baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 :   Counts of wrong classifications from manually validating a random set of 250 apps. {#tbl:results-verdict-validation}

-The discovered false negatives are expected and don't impact the validity of the detected violations.
-As explained in [@sec:cd-situation-consequences], our approach necessarily misses consent elements due to more detailed information to base an analysis on not being sufficiently available in mobile apps.
-Not detecting a consent dialog does not cause us to wrongly attribute violations to an app.
-In these cases, all detected tracking has happened without any user interaction.
-This means that the apps, regardless of whether a consent dialog is being shown on screen, cannot have obtained valid consent and thus have no legal basis for the tracking.
-We only perform detection of the other violations in apps where we detected a consent dialog.

-We also manually validated all cases where we detected the "accept" having a significantly different colour than the "reject" button, as our approach cannot determine which of the two is actually highlighted compared to the other.
+We also manually validated all cases where we detected the "accept" button having a significantly different colour than the "reject" button, as our approach cannot determine which of the two is actually highlighted compared to the other.
 We were able to confirm that it is indeed the "accept" button that's highlighted in all cases.

 Finally, we manually validated the remaining violations for 25 randomly selected apps.
 We found no false positives here, either.
 There was one app where the "accept" button was larger than the "reject" button but we didn't detect the violation.

-TODO: Compare with initial manual analysis.